John Lovelace, 2nd Baron Lovelace

-John Lovelace, 2nd Baron Lovelace (February 1616 – 25 November 1670) was a British peer and Royal servant.
+John Lovelace, 2nd Baron Lovelace (February 1616 – 25 November 1670) was an English peer and Royal servant.

 Life

 John was born in Hurley, Berkshire the son of Richard Lovelace, 1st Baron Lovelace and his wife, Margaret, the daughter of London merchant William Dodworth, and educated at Christ Church, Oxford.
 He lived at Ladye Place at Hurley which he inherited on the death of his father.
 Like his son the third Baron, he was a notoriously heavy drinker, and chronically in debt.